 Darren's Tips: When I get this sponge in the mail, I immediately cut in half.
 When I use it (you can use it with any tire dressing of your choice) I get it completely wet and then wring out all excess water as tightly as I can.

-I always apply the tire dressing directly to the face of the sponge (this prevents any over spray from getting onto my car) and then apply a nice coat of the Nu Tyre lotion to the tire sidewall.
+I always apply the tire dressing directly to the face of the sponge (this prevents any over spray from getting onto my car) and then apply a nice coat to the tire sidewall.
 Once I am satisfied with the first layer of dressing I allow to dry.

 If I want additional shine, I come back in and apply a second coat.